 Personally, I don’t feel you need to invest in a UV filter.
 If you are buying it just for the sake of protection from accidental knocks then better buy a lens hood instead.
 It can help in removing unwanted light reflections inside lens elements.

-If you are buying a cheap one for camera lens protection, then it is better to remove it from the camera lens when you are about to take the photo.
-If you are interested in landscape photography then there are camera filters like Neutral Density (ND), Grad ND, CPL Filter, and Color Filters.
+If you buy a cheap one for camera lens protection, then it is better to remove it from the camera lens when you are about to take a photo.